When classes begin in September, the Huntington School District’s PTA organizations will be up and running with the ringing of the first bell.

 The Origins of Huntington’s PTA

 The Huntington School District has one of the longest and proudest traditions of any district in the country.
-For nearly 95 years, the Parent Teacher Association, or PTA as it is widely known, has been an active partner with the educational professionals responsible for educating the tens of thousands of students who have moved through district classrooms.
+For 95 years, the Parent Teacher Association, or PTA as it is widely known, has been an active partner with the educational professionals responsible for educating the tens of thousands of students who have moved through district classrooms.

 The forerunner of Huntington’s PTA was formed in 1923 at what was then known as Lowndes Avenue School in Huntington Station.
 After the building was doubled in size over parts of 1926/27, the school was renamed in honor of former President Theodore Roosevelt.
 The dedication ceremony drew dignitaries from across the town and was even attended by Mr. Roosevelt’s widow, Edith and his fifth child, Archibald.